Renault Captur: India

-The car is available in the Indian market since 2017, also badged as Captur.
+The car was available in the Indian market since 2017, also badged as Captur.
 Production and pre orders started in September 2017.
 It was also offered with a 1.5 L K9K diesel engine until April 2020.
 Advertising videos from Renault India got a negative reception in some forum and media outlets for allegedly "misinform" customers on the car awards by mentioning the ones received by the B platform version.

 The Captur GA shares the platform with the Indian market Nissan Kicks (D15), which is a slightly larger version of the Nissan Kicks built on the Nissan B platform.
 Both are currently built at the same manufacturing plant jointly owned by Renault and Nissan in Chennai, India.
 The Captur GA was discontinued in India in 2020 due to lacklustre sales, with less than 7,000 units produced in 4 years.

 Facelift

 In May 2020, Renault Russia launched the facelifted Kaptur.
-Apart from several subtle exterior and interior updates, the car is now engineered above the B0+ platform instead of the B0 for better ride quality, resulting in more than 55 percent components being updated.
+Apart from several subtle exterior and interior updates, the car was engineered on the B0+ platform instead of the B0 for better ride quality, resulting in more than 55 percent components being updated.
 The hydraulic power steering was ditched in favour of the modern electric power steering, which in turn allowed the steering column to be adjusted for reach.
 The Kaptur received a new 1.3 L H5Ht petrol turbo engine, replacing the 2.0 L F4R naturally aspirated petrol engine.
-In July 2021, the facelifted Captur went on sale in Brazil with the 1.3-litre petrol engine.